GNG5300-Project/machine_learning_binary_classification/readme.md

 Advantages: This method is more sample-efficient compared to random search and grid search, making it suitable for scenarios with limited computational resources.

+#### Correcting for Imbalanced Data
+During our initial exploration of the data using Jupyter notebook we realized that the dataset was imbalanced.
+The number of default greatly overshadowed the number of non-default data.
+To correct for this we chose to use the weighting option.
+We calculated and assigned weights to the dataset to handle for this issue in both the tuner and trainer.

 #### Integration with TFX Pipeline

 **Description**: The hyperparameter tuning step is integrated into the TFX pipeline to ensure that the tuned model is used for further training and evaluation.